Cheryl Burke Drops Major Hint About Her Secret ‘Dancing With The Stars’ Partner

 “I guess you could say from his job, from his occupation … he understands and he gets it.
 So I always prefer these types of people, let’s put it that way.”

 Burke did say her partner’s job requires the duo to travel outside of the Los Angeles area where the Dancing With the Stars studio rehearsals take place.
 The newlywed dancer also admitted her partner “is not based in Los Angeles” and that he’s a hard worker who’s “full of personality.”

 The mystery man also isn’t afraid to tell Burke that she’s too strict.

-Dancing With the Stars fans have been patiently waiting for the pro-celebrity pairings, which won’t be revealed until the Season 28 premiere as previously reported by The Inquisitr.
-What is known is that Burke will be paired with one of these male celebrities: Queer Eye star Karamo Brown, former NFL linebacker Ray Lewis, actor Kel Mitchell, former NBA star Lamar Odom, actor James Van Der Beek, and former White House press secretary Sean Spicer.
+Dancing With the Stars fans have been patiently waiting for the pro-celebrity pairings, which won’t be revealed until the Season 28 premiere, as previously reported by The Inquisitr.
+What is known is that Burke will be paired with one of these male celebrities: Queer Eye star Karamo Brown, former NFL linebacker Ray Lewis, actor Kel Mitchell, former NBA star Lamar Odom, actor James Van Der Beek, or former White House press secretary Sean Spicer.

-While Burke is currently teamed with her preferred type of contestant, that wasn’t only the case.
+While Burke is currently teamed with her preferred type of contestant, that wasn’t always the case.

 According to TMZ, Burke once issued a rant about her former DWTS partner, Beverly Hills, 90210 star Ian Ziering.
 Burke admitted the actor was the worst partner she ever worked with on Dancing With the Stars.